jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 processes and significant scale.
-By analyzing vulnerabilities and attack patterns, they can generate strains of malware that self\-evolve, creating variations to attack a specific target with a unique technique, payload, and polymorphic code thats undetectable by existing security measures.
+By analyzing vulnerabilities and attack patterns, they can generate strains of malware that self\-evolve, creating variations to attack a specific target with a unique technique, payload, and polymorphic code that’s undetectable by existing security measures.
 For example, threat actors can use LLMs to automate the discovery of vulnerabilities, increasing efficiency and allowing them to shift resources to exploiting vulnerabilities rather than identifying them.
 GenAI also allows